CvonChossyRieder/qaware-blog-source/content/posts/2020-11-30-smart-office-lorawan-gcp.md

 });
 ```

 The whole backend logic is event driven and solely built using functions.
 Once the data has been persisted to Firestore, we use a series of Cloud functions to further process and aggregate the raw data.
-Some functions are trigger by the add and update events emitted by Firestore itself, others are trigger by Pub/Sub messages or cron jobs.
-As you can see from the conceptual architecture diagram we experimented with different runtime environments and languages.
+Some functions are triggerd by the add and update events emitted by Firestore itself, others are triggerd by Pub/Sub messages or cron jobs.
+As you can see from the conceptual architecture diagram, we experimented with different runtime environments and languages.
 For simple functions it is really fast and convenient to write the function in plain JavaScript and use Node as runtime.
 However, using Go and Java for me felt very natural since these are my home turf.

 We also built a small admin dashboard web UI using Vue.
 Nothing fancy, just a simple timeline view of the received data for each device and a device view with all current device readings.
 The UI itself is served from a containerized Nginx that is deployed on __Cloud Run__.
 The following code shows the `cloudbuild.yaml` used to build the Docker image using Kaniko and to deploy the image using the Google Cloud CLI.
 ```yaml